Loan-to-Value (LTV) Ratio: Everything You Need to Know

 Conventional Mortgage

 A conventional mortgage is a type of home loan offered by private lenders, such as banks, credit unions, and mortgage companies.
-Unlike FHA loans, conventional loans typically require a higher credit score to qualify and are not backed by a government entity.
+Unlike FHA loans, conventional loans typically require a lender to have a good credit score and are not backed by a government entity.
 However, some conventional mortgages can be guaranteed by two government-sponsored enterprises: the Federal Home Loan Mortgage Corp.
 (Freddie Mac) and the Federal National Mortgage Association (Fannie Mae).
-Also consider lenders require borrowers who want to forego paying private mortgage insurance to have a maximum Loan-to-Value of 80%.
+Also, note that borrowers who want to forego paying private mortgage insurance should have a maximum Loan-to-Value of 80%.

 If you meet the strict requirements for a conventional mortgage, it can be a cost-effective way to finance the purchase of a home.
 For instance, if you were to buy a $500,000 home with a $100,000 down payment (20% of the purchase price) and had a credit score of 650, you might qualify for a conventional mortgage with a fixed interest rate of 5.50%.
 This would result in a monthly principal and interest payment of approximately $2,271 over a 30-year loan term.